GoogleCloudPlatform/cloud-code-vscode/4_debugging.md

 * `protocol`: Node.js debug protocol used.
 Defaults to `auto`.

 * `continuous`: If true, will deploy continuously.
 Deployments happen in the background each time a file change is detected.
+This is only applicable to launch (and not attach) configuration.